SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     escaped-character --> ``\x`` hexadecimal-digit hexadecimal-digit
     escaped-character --> ``\u`` hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit escaped-character --> ``\U`` hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit

 ..
+TODO: Brian doesn't like the use of "except" above.

+..
 Quoted text resolves to a sequence of escaped characters by way of the quoted-texts rule which allows repetition; no need to allow